icgrp/ese532_handouts/_sources/hw5/walk_through.md

         Testbench.cpp
     Host.cpp
 ```
+- `sourceMe.sh` will help you to source Xilins tools
 - `xrt.ini` defines the options necessary for Vitis Analyzer.
 - The `common` folder has header files and helper functions.
 - You will mostly be working with the code in the `hls` folder.
 The